Back to Blogs

 • Enhanced retail management: Improved and efficient billing, supply, and inventory management.

-• Improved customer service: Voice recorded responses, or IVR can provide customer service with pre-set rules and data, reducing the manpower and time consumed.
+• Improved customer service: Interactive voice response (IVR), or voice recorded responses, can provide customer service with pre-set rules and data, reducing the manpower and time consumed.

 • Prediction of behavior: Machine learning and artificial intelligence can predict the behavior of users and offer them custom solutions according to their needs.